 Having acquired this knowledge and the coping skills necessary to manage my own life, I am passionate about helping businesses and individuals to understand how they can reduce potential harm to themselves.

 I believe my lived experience, combined with my career background within the healthcare sector as a Chief Executive and, more recently, in a non-executive capacity, provides me with a unique set of competencies and skills to help others.

 Having chaired Audit, Finance, Performance, Quality and Risk committees, I can relate gambling risk and impact to each of these areas.

 Looking at the combined knowledge and skills of the wider Gambling Harm UK team, I can already see how it can help businesses reduce risk whilst improving their employees' well-being.

-During the last five years, I have also established a network of contacts across a number of charities and service sector agencies that support individuals in their recovery from gambling disorder.
+During the last seven years, I have also established a network of contacts across a number of charities and service sector agencies that support individuals in their recovery from gambling disorder.

-In my role with Gambling Harm UK, I will now look at how we can best fit within this sector so that we can all deliver our combined goal, which is to prevent avoidable harm from gambling.
+Having retired from the CEO role, I am now volunteering for the charity as its System Lead and as a Honorary Trustee.
+In this role I will continue to look at how the charity can best fit within this sector so that we can all deliver our combined goal, which is to prevent avoidable harm from gambling.